 The Node Type Editor

-- Here are all Domains for the document listed.
-In this case there are two, with the Basic Domain as the first one.
-The Basic Domain has AND, OR Node Types, but as well notes and problem Node Types.
+- Here are all the Notations for the document listed.
+In this case, there are two, with the Basic Domain as the first one.
+The Basic Domain has AND, OR Node Types, as well as notes and problem Node Types.

 - The 2nd Domain is Concept Mapping.

-- Concept is a Node Type that belongs to the Concept Mapping domain.
-The remaining dialog shows details of the Concept Node Type.
+- The Concept is a Node Type that belongs to the Concept Mapping domain.
+The remaining dialogue shows details of the Concept Node Type.

 - A few points are worth noting about this type.
 Firstly, there is a tickbox to indicate whether this node can be the first one on the canvas.
 This controls whether you start an empty diagram with this node or not.

 - The starting node setting is in this diagram displayed via the Power On/Off symbol.
 From the symbol, an arrow leads to the Node Type.
 This symbol wouldn't be shown if the node wouldn't be a starting node.

 - The rest of this diagram shows the suggested predecessors and successors for this Node Type.
 The Concept Nodes are always alternating with Relationship Nodes.
 This is expressed on the Node Type level through predecessors and successor Node Types.
 Change the predecessors and/or successors and the suggestions (or recommendations) during modelling will change.
 The diagram here at 6 simply shows these relationships.

 - You can change the predecessors and successors here in the editor.
 (Scroll down a bit).

 - If you want to change the looks of the Node Type, select another Type.
 Concepts are simple rounded boxes with Text in the middle.